Cannabis Sales and Transport in Humboldt County: HS § 11359, HS § 11360, and the Interstate Line

 Highway 101 through Humboldt County gets watched closely by the Sheriff, CHP, and other agencies looking for cannabis transport.
 Every case that starts with a vehicle stop comes down to one question: was that stop actually legal?

 Since Prop 64 passed, the smell of cannabis alone usually isn't enough to justify a search anymore.
 Legal amounts aren't a crime, so that old excuse doesn't carry the weight it used to.
+This is one of the more misunderstood shifts in California law, and it's a mistake we still see officers make on the road.

 We check the real reason for every stop, compare it against dashcam footage, and challenge any search based only on smell.
 When a stop or search doesn't hold up, the evidence collected from it can get thrown out of the case entirely.
+If you're facing a related charge such as resisting arrest that came out of the same traffic stop, that charge deserves its own careful look too.

 What Is the Difference Between Licensed and Unlicensed Cannabis Operations in Humboldt County?